-A colon resection, on the other hand, removes part or all of your colon depending upon where in your colon you have been diagnosed with cancer.
+A colon resection only removes part or all of your colon depending upon where in your colon you have been diagnosed with cancer.
 During this procedure, doctors will remove as much colon cancer as they can without harming the healthy colon glands.

 A proctocolectomy is a surgery that removes your colon and rectum entirely, meaning you will no longer be able to defecate in the seat of your pants.
 This type of colon cancer surgery might take place if doctors have found tumors throughout both parts of the colon.

-Surgery is often the most effective method of treating colon cancers when it is in the first two stages.
+Surgery is often the most effective method of treating colon cancer in the first two stages.
+Depending on the colon cancer surgery best for your unique case, the doctor may remove the cancer, any surrounding tissue, or even part of the colon itself.
 If you go through surgery, you might not need chemotherapy or radiation.
-In this surgery, the doctor may remove the cancer, any surrounding tissue, or even part of the colon itself.